silknow/converter/URI-patterns.md

 * source (e.g. 'unipa', 'met', ...)
 * class (e.g. 'E12_Production', ...)
-* the id of the current object (normally it is unique in a file)
+* the id of the current object (filename or crawler ID, which is often the same)
 * Hash function: SHA-1

 There are some exceptions to this rule, in order to allow automatic cross-source alignment: